zachvalenta/jvns.ca/source/_posts/2014-02-15-how-was-hacker-school.markdown

   stuck

-The facilitators work incredibly hard at helping people become better prorammers and it really shows.
+The facilitators work incredibly hard at helping people become better programmers and it really shows.

 Hacker School is an *experiment*.
 The founders and facilitators are constantly trying out new ideas and trying to make it better.
 Dave's